stevenjack/john-blakey-private-tours/README.md

 $: boot2docker up
 ```

-export the environment variables it gives you in `.bashrc` or whatever other shell
+export the environment variables it gives you into `.bashrc` or whatever other shell
 you're using.

 #### Fig